CHASE Africa improves access to healthcare and remove barriers to family planning for remote rural communities in East Africa.

 By enhancing knowledge, changing attitudes, and improving access to healthcare and contraception, we create positive ripple effects throughout the community.
 We improve health-seeking behaviour and we empower individuals to advocate for their needs.

 CHASE Africa promotes a one-health approach, recognising the interconnectedness of human and environmental health and wellbeing.
-Empowering communities with healthcare, information and strong community structures enables better care for the environment, natural resources, and biodiversity.
+Empowering communities with healthcare, information and strong community structures enables better care for the environment, natural resources and biodiversity.

 primary health services delivered